COVID + Credit: How Covid-19 Impacts Your Student Loans

 During the Coronavirus/Covid-19 pandemic, you may be experiencing a loss of income and feeling worried about how you’ll stay on top of all of your bills.
 In addition to your obligations to pay for necessities such as housing and utilities, groceries and other bills, you may be struggling to pay down your student loan debt.
 However, you could be in luck, because when it comes to student loan payments, there’s good news to report.

-Thanks to recent action taken by the federal government in response to the Covid-19 pandemic, the Coronavirus Aid, Relief, and Economic Security (CARES) Act provides automatic suspension of principal and interest payments on federally held student loans through Sept.
-30, 2020.
+Thanks to recent action taken by the federal government in response to the Covid-19 pandemic, the Coronavirus Aid, Relief, and Economic Security (CARES) Act provides automatic suspension of principal and interest payments on federally held student loans.
+Although forbearance was initially set to end in September of 2020, that deadline has since been pushed back and continues to update as the Covid-19 pandemic progresses.
+You can refer to the U.S. Department of Education for up to date information about Coronavirus and loan forbearance by visiting studentaid.gov.

 Federal student loan borrowers will not need to take any action to suspend payments, as your loan servicer will suspend them automatically.
 Although the vast majority of student loans are eligible for this benefit, there are exceptions, including student loans under the Federal Family Education Loan (FFEL) Program, loans that are owned by commercial lenders and some Perkins Loans that are held by the institution you attended.